Irene Dunne: 1920–1929: Acting beginnings, Broadway debut

 Dunne took more singing lessons and then dancing lessons to prepare for a possible career in musical theater.
+For many years she was a student of voice teacher and contralto Amy Ellerman.
 On a New York vacation to visit family friends, she was recommended to audition for a stage musical, eventually starring as the leading role in the popular play Irene, which toured major cities as a roadshow throughout 1921.
 "Back in New York," Dunne reflected, "I thought that with my experience on the road and musical education it would be easy to win a role.
 It wasn't."
 Her Broadway debut was December 25 the following year as Tessie in Zelda Sears's The Clinging Vine.
+She understudied Peggy Wood, playing the role several times in February 1923.
 She then obtained the leading role when the original actress took a leave of absence in 1924.
+She replaced Leeta Corder in the lead role of Virginia Warewell in Ginger (1923) for the final few weeks on the production.
+She was also a replacement in Lollipop (1924) on Broadway.
 Supporting roles in musical theater productions followed in the shows The City Chap (1925), Yours Truly (1927) and She's My Baby (1928).
 Her first top-billing, leading role Luckee Girl (1928) was not as successful as her previous projects.
 She would later call her career beginnings "not great furor."
 At this time, Dunne added the extra "e" to her surname, which had ironically been misspelled as "Dunne" at times throughout her life until this point; until her death, "Dunne" would then occasionally be misspelled as "Dunn".
 Starring as Magnolia Hawks in a road company adaptation of Show Boat was the result of a chance meeting with its director Florenz Ziegfeld Jr. in an elevator the day she returned from her honeymoon, when he mistook her for his next potential client, eventually sending his secretary to chase after her.
 A talent scout for RKO Pictures attended a performance, and Dunne signed the studio's contract, appearing in her first movie, Leathernecking (1930), an adaptation of the musical Present Arms.
 Already in her 30s when she made her first film, she would be in competition with younger actresses for roles, and found it advantageous to evade questions that would reveal her age, so publicists encouraged the belief that she was born in 1901 or 1904; the former is the date engraved on her tombstone.